NAKAMURA SUKEGORÔ I

 Career:

 1711: born in Edo.
-His father, the dôkegata actor Sengoku Hikosuke I, gives him the name of Sengoku Kametarô.
-He later on takes the name of Nakamura Kametarô.
+His father, the dôkegata actor Sengoku Hikosuke I, gave him the name of Sengoku Kametarô.

-1st lunar month of 1752: Sukegorô plays at the Nakamuraza the role of Kyô no Jirô in the new year sogamono "Kuruwa Kuruwa Akinai Soga".
-Sukegorô also plays the role of the Ôshû otokodate Teppeki Shôhei in the drama "Hana Sugata Sanpukutsui" (the nibanme of "Kuruwa Kuruwa Akinai Soga"), sharing the stage with Fujikawa Heikurô (the Naniwa otokodate Akaushi Yasubê) and Matsumoto Kôshirô II (the Azuma otokodate Banzuiin Chôbê) [print].
+1st lunar month of 1752: Sukegorô played at the Nakamuraza the role of Kyô no Jirô in the new year sogamono "Kuruwa Kuruwa Akinai Soga".
+Sukegorô also played the role of the Ôshû otokodate Teppeki Shôhei in the drama "Hana Sugata Sanpukutsui" (the nibanme of "Kuruwa Kuruwa Akinai Soga"), sharing the stage with Fujikawa Heikurô (the Naniwa otokodate Akaushi Yasubê) and Matsumoto Kôshirô II (the Azuma otokodate Banzuiin Chôbê) [print].

-2nd lunar month of 1763: first Kabuki adaptation of the puppet theater drama "Ôshû Adachi-ga-Hara", which is staged at the Moritaza; Sukegorô plays the roles of Abe no Munetô and Iwate [casting|illustrations].
-He also performs in the dance "Ishidatami Wakaba Zakura", which commemorates the memory of late Sanogawa Ichimatsu I, who suddenly died the 12th of the 11th lunar month of 1762.
-Sukegorô is in tears from the beginning to the end of his performance, expressing from the depths of his heart a tearful remorse*.
-This is also the last stage appearance of Sukegorô, who falls ill and dies the 13th of the 7th lunar month of 1763
+2nd lunar month of 1763: first Kabuki adaptation of the puppet theater drama "Ôshû Adachi-ga-Hara", which was staged at the Moritaza; Sukegorô played the roles of Abe no Munetô and Iwate [casting|illustrations].
+He also performed in the dance "Ishidatami Wakaba Zakura", which commemorated the memory of late Sanogawa Ichimatsu I, who suddenly died the 12th of the 11th lunar month of 1762 [4].
+Sukegorô was in tears from the beginning to the end of his performance, expressing from the depths of his heart a tearful remorse [2].
+This was also the last stage appearance of Sukegorô, who fell ill.

 Comments: